collapsed-stacks/startups/questions/11638/is-it-a-bad-idea-to-use-3rd-party-purchased-upc-codes-in-a-retail-environment.md

 - tagged: `marketing`, `sales`, `retail`
 - score: 1

-<p>I'm starting a brand on Amazon/eBay, and someday I wish to open up my own brick and mortar store.
-But for now, I'm just online.</p>
+I'm starting a brand on Amazon/eBay, and someday I wish to open up my own brick and mortar store.
+But for now, I'm just online.

-<p>I used easyupc.com to get quick UPC codes for products that I'm selling with my own brand name on Amazon/eBay.
+I used easyupc.com to get quick UPC codes for products that I'm selling with my own brand name on Amazon/eBay.
 Is this generally bad to do if I want to open a physical store later down the line?
-Is there anything illegal about using these kinds of UPCs in a physical store?</p>
+Is there anything illegal about using these kinds of UPCs in a physical store?

 ## Answer 11647